squattingdog/c52-node-service/readme.md

 ### Create ./config/config.local.js
 This file contains all the configuration settings specific to your local machine.
 Create the file in the $root/config directory.
 The values in the settings object within config.js can be re-defined in config.local.js and will take precedence over the default values defined in config.js.
+A sample file exists, local.sample.js, which can be used as a starting point.
+Just rename it to config.local.js.
+***Note: the config.local.js is in .gitignore and should never be checked into source.***

 An example of the file is:
 ```javascript